martijnvanbrummelen/nwipe/README.md

 #### dmidecode
 dmidecode provides SMBIOS/DMI host data to stdout or the log file.
 If you don't install it you won't see the SMBIOS/DMI host data at the beginning of nwipes log.

-#### readlink
+#### coreutils (provides readlink)
 readlink determines the bus type, i.e. ATA, USB etc. Without it the --nousb option won't work and bus type information will be missing from nwipes selection and wipe windows.
+The coreutils package is often automatically installed as default in most if not all distros.

 #### smartmontools
 smartmontools obtains serial number information for supported USB to IDE/SATA adapters.
 Without it, drives plugged into USB ports will not show serial number information.